xrgarcia/jerky_top_n_web/replit.md

 - **Security**: Production-grade authentication using httpOnly cookies (90-day server-side sessions) and Redis-backed rate limiting for authentication endpoints.
 - **Icon Rendering**: Unified utility (`src/utils/iconUtils.jsx`) for various icon types (emoji, URL, base64).
 - **Performance**: Route-based lazy loading with React.lazy() and Suspense, manual vendor chunking, and state-driven IntersectionObserver for scroll animations.
 - **Shopify Synchronization**: Automatic sync of products, metadata, and customer profiles via webhooks with caching and orphan cleanup, processed asynchronously with BullMQ.
+Multi-layered type safety ensures numeric Shopify IDs are converted to strings at service and repository layers before database queries (Neon serverless driver requirement).
 - **Gamification System**: Dual-manager pattern (`EngagementManager` and `CollectionManager`) with an event-driven system for achievements, streaks, leaderboards, and notifications.
 - **Personalized Guidance System**: AI-driven, page-aware, and journey-aware system with an event-driven classification engine (BullMQ-based) for targeted messages with CTAs.
 - **User Classification**: Tracks journey stages, engagement levels, and exploration breadth.